jonghall/IBM_Cloud_Classic_API/VirtualServers/README.md

 2,13405577,centos01.ibmsldemo.com,30
 3,13405581,centos03.ibmsldemo.com,30
 ```

-The *ShowVirtualServerPowerState.py* script can be used to verify status after running script.
+The *ShowVirtualServerPowerState.py* script can be used to verify status after running scripts.
 This script does not
 require input and instead lists all VSI's in a Datacenter.